huohuoren4/docs/python/pytest/further_topics/example_trick/parametrize.md

 - you can put `@pytest.mark.parametrize` style parametrization on the test functions to parametrize input/output values as well.

-## Set marks or test ID for individual parametrized test
+## Set marks or test ID for individual parametrized test {#set-marks-or-test-id-for-individual-parametrized-test}

 Use `pytest.param` to apply marks or set test ID to individual parametrized test.
 For example: